- 1 year of college-level calculus

 Master of Science: Plan I

-- Thesis required in either of the 2 TE tracks: Transportation Engineering or Transportation Systems.
+- Thesis required with a 3 person committee, one member outside the department.
 Identify the faculty member who will serve as your thesis supervisor before the end of the first semester.

 - 20 units with 8 in Transportation Engineering (2 of these 8 can be CE 299) and 2 of the remaining 12 units (of graduate and advanced undergraduate courses) can be CE 299.
 See TE Course Requirements below.